Starbucks rolling out 5p disposable coffee cup charge to all stores in Britain

 “A 5p charge is an effective way to prompt this change.”

+Starbucks have said they will share the findings of the trial with the wider industry in the hope that more alternatives to single-use cups are explored, such as its policy of serving all drinks to be consumed in stores in ceramic cups.

-A number of chains serving takeaway hot drinks have recently announced moves to curb disposable cup waste, including Costa Coffee which pledged to recycle as many as it hands out by 2020, and Waitrose which plans to phase them out by the autumn.
+Other chains have recently announced moves to curb disposable cup waste, including Costa Coffee which pledged to recycle as many as it hands out by 2020, and Waitrose which plans to phase them out by the autumn.

 Earlier this year, Environment Secretary Michael Gove said the Government would consider a 25p “latte levy” on disposable coffee cups, following the success of the 5p charge levied on plastic bags.